ContainerSSH/ContainerSSH/README.md

 }
 ```

-The public key auth containerssh will call out to `http://your-auth-server/pubkey` in the following format.
+The public key auth ContainerSSH will call out to `http://your-auth-server/pubkey` in the following format.

 ```json
 {